python-attrs/attrs/docs/types.rst

 ----

-Even when going all-in an type annotations, you will need `attr.field` for some advanced features though.
+Even when going all-in on type annotations, you will need `attr.field` for some advanced features though.

 One of those features are the decorator-based features like defaults.
 It's important to remember that ``attrs`` doesn't do any magic behind your back.